Technologeek/api-panda-backend/ReadMe.md

 Below is the brief description of every module in the directory.

 - 🔘 Root of the project contains general configurations like babel, eslint, prettier, Travis and other files that will be utilized by the application on a global level.

   ➕ EsLint : Uses the famous airbnb plugin for the industry level linting policies.

   ➕ Babel : Configured to use the latest ES6 features and transform runtimes while creating the production build.

 - 🔘 Config : DataBase config goes here.
 This module is responsible for connecting to the Test/Production database depending on the variable received from the .env.

-- 🔘 Controllers : The driver programs for the business logic taking into account the other utility methods.
+- 🔘 Controllers : The driver programs for business logic taking into account the other utility methods.

 - 🔘 Errors : Returns a ValidationError.
 Further can be expanded to handle other errors in the application.

 - 🔘 MiddleWares : Express middleware functions responsible for taking an action on the request/response received.
 Further classified as

   ➕ coreMiddleWares.js : All global middlewares will go here.

   ➕ errorHandler.js : Error handling middleware for the entire application.
 Will be responsible for throwing a specific error on the request received.
 Ideally, every error will be forwarded here by the next() callback.

   ➕ logger.js : Logger for the application using winston module.

   ➕ passport.js : Authentication middleware.

   ➕ promiseResolver.js : MiddleWare for resolving promises as the application is highly asynchronous.

   ➕ responseSender.js : General middleware for sending appropriate responses.

   ➕ Validation.js : This middleware currently handles only Validation for login/sign-up but the idea is to used a centralized middleware of handle all validations.

 - 🔘 Models : Mongo Models/Schema of the application.